f-schroeder/glrt/README.md

 # GLRT - OpenGL 4 Ray Tracing Framework

-GLRT is a C++17 framework for quick and easy development of OpenGL4-based ray tracing applications.
+GLRT is a header-only C++17 framework for quick and easy development of OpenGL4-based ray tracing applications.
 It makes use of modern C++ features as well as AZDO and bindless techniques in OpenGL.

 ## Dependencies